 Oxford nanoSystems Limited understands that your privacy is important to you and that you care about how your personal data is used.
-We respect and value the privacy of prospective employees and will only collect and use your personal data in ways that are described here, and in a way that is consistent with our obligations and your rights under the law.
+We are committed to protecting personal data and to fair and transparent processing.

-Under GDPR, all personal data obtained and held by us must be processed according to a set of core principles.
+Under the Data Protection Legislation, all personal data obtained and held by us must be processed according to a set of core principles.
 In accordance with these principles, we will ensure that:

 - processing is fair, lawful and transparent